DoctorMcKay/node-steam-session/README.md

     - `httpProxy` - A string containing a URI for an HTTP proxy.
 For example, `http://user:pass@1.2.3.4:80`
     - `socksProxy` - A string containing a URI for a SOCKS proxy.
 For example, `socks5://user:pass@1.2.3.4:1080`
     - `agent` - An `https.Agent` instance to use for requests.
 If omitted, a new `https.Agent` will be created internally.
+    - `machineId` - Only applicable when using EAuthTokenPlatformType.SteamClient.
+Pass a `Buffer` containing a valid Steam machine ID.
+Pass `true` to have steam-session internally generate a machine ID using the [same format that steam-user uses](https://github.com/DoctorMcKay/node-steam-user#machineidformat).
+Pass `false`, `null`, or omit this property to not send a machine ID (not sending a machine ID may cause problems in the future).

 You can only use one of `localAddress`, `httpProxy`, `socksProxy` or `agent` at the same time.
 If you try to use more than one of them, an Error will be thrown.